Respectful Workplace Conversations: 10 Simple Ways To Convey Respect

 When you're listening, your mind is focused on the other person.
 You hear their opinions and observe their gestures, body language, and actions.
 Listening shows the other person that you respect them and have a genuine interest in their thoughts and insights.

 Active listening can be a challenge, especially if the topic is heated, or the conversation involves disagreement.
 But those are the times when listening is the most important!
 Give your full attention to the speaker.
 Listen without interrupting.
 And provide feedback after they have finished speaking.
-Briefly recapping what they have told you can help identify misunderstandings quickly, so you can clear them up before they escalate.
+Briefly recap what they have told you.
+This can help identify misunderstandings quickly, so you can clear them up before they escalate.

 Speaking too quickly is a common problem and a tough - but important - habit to overcome.
 The faster you talk, the harder the other person must struggle to absorb the meaning of what you're saying.
 This increases the chance of a misunderstanding.